cyberark/conjur/AUTHENTICATORS.md

 - **conjur-account:** The Conjur account you'll be issued a token for.
 - **username:** The username (from the point of view of the authenticator) of the person (or machine) requesting authentication.
-In the case of default Cojur authentication, this would be your Conjur username.
+In the case of default Conjur authentication, this would be your Conjur username.
 In the case of LDAP authentication, this would be your LDAP username.
 - **request body:** The plain text password or other credential relevant to your authenticator.
-This could be an ordinary password, and API key, an OAuth token, etc -- depending on the type of authenticator.
+This could be an ordinary password, an API key, an OAuth token, etc -- depending on the type of authenticator.

 ## Security requirements

 ### Must whitelist before using

-With the exception of the default Conjur authenticator `authn`, all authenticators must be explicitly whitelisted via the environment variable `CONJUR_AUTHENTICATORS`.
+With the exception of the default Conjur authenticator named `authn`, all authenticators must be explicitly whitelisted via the environment variable `CONJUR_AUTHENTICATORS`.